DoranCals/rshell/README.md

 \# never executes the right side (thus making it a comment).

-Connectors at the start of a line will proceed as if the left side succeeded.

-Connectors at the end of a line will be ignored.
+Connectors at the start of a line will proceed as if the left side succeeded, and connectors at the end of a line will be ignored.
+Connectors are evaluated left to right.

 If multiple connectors are adjacent to each other, undefined behavior will result.

-Connectors are evaluated left to right.

 ###KNOWN ISSUES